develprr/StoreApi/README.md

 Then, take the primary connection string (the first one on the list) and update connectionString variable accordingly in your appsettings.json file.

-If you are using a native Linux or a Linux subsystem on Windows, you can edit .bashrc file and addd the connection string as a global variable:

 ```
 export COSMOS_CONNECTION_STRING="<your-connection-string-here>"
 ```